...

 10. Vietnam

-These countries are critical to Australia’s import network, ensuring the steady supply of essential goods that support its economy, industry, and consumer markets.
+These countries form the backbone of Australia’s import network, ensuring a steady supply of essential goods that support the nation’s economy, industrial development, and consumer markets.

 Related: Poland’s Exports To USA: The Complete List For Opportunities